 All-or-Nothing Thinking Destroys Consistency

-Another reason why resolutions fall apart is perfectionism.
+Another reason resolutions fall apart is perfectionism.

-Sometimes, perfectionism allows people to appear ambitious and driven — not because they lack ability, but because they insist on doing things only at the highest standard.
+Sometimes, perfectionism allows people to appear ambitious and driven.
+Not because they lack ability, but because they insist on doing things only at the highest standard.
 This desire for flawless execution can become a way to avoid starting or continuing tasks, disguised as high expectations.

 Inevitably, one missed workout becomes a failed week.
 One unhealthy meal becomes a ruined diet.
 One late night becomes proof that the resolution “doesn’t work.”

 All-or-nothing thinking narrows focus to extremes, leaving no room for flexibility or adaptation.
-It trains the mind to see only success or failure, ignoring the vast middle ground where real progress happens.
-This rigid mindset not only discourages resilience but also prevents learning from setbacks, trapping people in a cycle of discouragement.
+It trains the mind to see only success or failure, ignoring the vast middle ground where real progress actually happens.
+The rigid mindset not only discourages resilience but also prevents learning from setbacks, trapping people in a cycle of discouragement.

 Psychologically, this is a form of ego protection.
 Quitting entirely feels better than continuing imperfectly.
 This avoidance shields the self from discomfort but also blocks progress.